New security at Brussels Airport causes delays, missed flights

-BRUSSELS (Reuters) - New security checks at Brussels Airport, where Islamic State suicide bombers killed 16 people in March, are creating huge queues and causing passengers to miss flights, a situation the airport operator described as “bizarre”.
+BRUSSELS (Reuters) - New security checks at Brussels Airport, where suicide bombs killed 16 people, are creating huge queues and causing passengers to miss flights, a situation even the airport operator described as “bizarre”.

-Belgium’s main airport reopened part of its departure hall on Monday, bringing capacity up to about 80 percent from 20 percent when operations initially restarted a month ago, after the attack on March 22 gutted parts of the building.
+Belgium’s main airport reopened part of its main departure hall on Monday, bringing capacity up to about 80 percent from 20 percent when operations initially restarted a month ago, after the attack on March 22.

-But passengers complain police checks at the entrance to the building are causing delays of several hours and have created a new security risk by forcing people to congregate outside.
+But passengers complain that police checks at the entrance to the building are not only causing delays of several hours but have created a new security risk by making a huge crowd of people congregate outside.

-“You couldn’t find a better target,” said a senior Belgian security official who is not involved in the airport plan.

-Former Belgian prime minister Yves Leterme missed his flight to Budapest after queuing for two hours and 40 minutes.
+Among the stranded passengers was former Belgian prime minister Yves Leterme who missed his flight to Budapest after queuing for two hours and 40 minutes.

 “In the coming weeks I’ll think twice about choosing Brussels Airport,” Leterme told Belgian daily Het Laatste Nieuws.
 “I think Paris is the better option.”